 Students must meet the general university requirements, have a cumulative undergraduate grade point average of 3.0 or higher in the last 60 semester hours of undergraduate credit and a grade point average of 3.25 or higher with no grade lower than a C in the major courses or courses determined by CSD to be communication disorders related.

-The following information highlights the average cumulative and major GPAs of enrolled Class of 2011.
-This information will allow you to assess your chances of admission and help in your planning process.
-It is important to note, however, that applicants are evaluated based on their own credentials and merit.
+The average cumulative grade point average is 3.69 and major grade point average is 3.8.
+This information will allow you to assess your chances of admission.
+It is important to note, however, that applicants are evaluated based on their credentials/merit as represented on their CSDCAS application.

 Post-BA Requirements for Students Pursuing a Master's Degree in Speech-Language Pathology

 All candidates interviewing for admission and students admitted into the SLP Program are expected to demonstrate the attributes and meet the expectations listed in the Technical Standards.
 These Technical Standards are required for admission and must be maintained throughout a student's participation in the program.
-Click here to view the Technical Standards.
+Technical Standards are available.